umd-byob/presentations/2014/0128-into_to_git/README.md

 Some of the main uses for VCS include:

 - Tracking changes (imagine not having an undo button in Word...)
-- Backing up code (Mirroring on Github, etc.)
+- Backing up code (Mirroring on GitHub, etc.)
 - Experimentation (branches)
 - Collaboration